jakub-milasz/ski_jumping_analysis/README.md

 # Jump prediction
-This is a machine learning project where I created a simple linear regression model to predict the length of jump based on speed, wind compensation, k-point and hill size of the hill.
+This is a machine learning project where I created a simple linear regression model to predict the length of jump based on speed, wind compensation, k-point and hill-size.
 Here you can find, when we can predict it well and when it is difficult.